-- In 2022-2023 Apprentice numbers for Blackburn leavers increased from 2021-2022 with 290 leavers, an increase of 135. - The proportion of Blackburn female apprenticeship starts is 59% in 2022/23, this is a 2% decrease from the previous year.
-There continues to be a significant gender bias across many Apprenticeship standards: Customer Service, Hair, Beauty, Human Resources and Early Years Practitioner and Educator all have significant female participation.
+- In 2021-2022 Apprentice numbers for Blackburn increased slightly from 2020-2021 with 146 leavers, an increase of 57.
+There are 98 fewer Apprentices due to all small employer Apprentices continuing to fall into a subcontract with MIT Skills. - The proportion of Blackburn female apprenticeship starts is 60% in 2021/22 this is a 5% decrease from the previous year.
+Unsurprisingly, there continues to be a significant gender bias across many apprenticeship standards: Customer Service, Health and Social Care, Human Resources and Children's Care Learning and Development all have significant female participation.
 In contrast, Plumbing has predominantly male participation.
-However, the College has been successful in offering and recruiting to a number of programmes to address this for example small female numbers on motor vehicle, plumbing, brickwork and electrical. - Blackburn female achievement in 22/23 has increased by 9.9% finishing at 71.3%, this is above the overall apprentices achievement.
-It lies 28.3 percentage points above national rate. - The proportion of Blackburn male starts in 22/23 is 41%, this is a 2% increase on 21/22.
-Blackburn male achievement in 22/23 has decreased by 1.2% finishing at 60.2%, this is below overall apprenticeship achievement, however it does lie 2.6 percentage points above national rate. - Black and Minority Ethnic (BME) Blackburn learners account for 16% of apprenticeship starts which no change from 21/22.
-Achievement rates of 72.1%, this is 18.9 percentage points above National Rate and above college apprentice overall achievement. - The percentage of starts with a declared learning difficulty and/or disability is 12% (36 leavers) which is a 0.4% increase on 21/22.
-Achievement lies at 61.8%, 14.2% increase on 21/22 and 15.5 percentage points above national rate.
+However, the College has been successful in offering and recruiting to a number of programmes to address this for example small female numbers on Motor Vehicle, Plumbing, Brickwork and Electrical. - Blackburn female achievement 2021-2022 has decreased by 16.2% finishing at 61.4% this is in line with overall Apprentice achievement, it does lie 8.2 percentage points above National Rate - Male starts in 2021-2022 is 40%, this is a 5% increase on 20/21.
+Blackburn male achievement in 2021-2022 has decreased by 20.3% finishing at 60.3%, this is in line with overall apprentice achievement, it does lie 0.2% percentage points above National Rate. - Black and Minority Ethnic (BME) Blackburn students account for 16% of Apprenticeship starts which is a 1% decrease from the previous year.
+Achievement rates of 62.5%, this is 6.8% percentage points above National Rate and in line with College Apprentice overall achievement.

+• The percentage of starts with a declared learning difficulty and/or disability (LLDD) is 11.6%, (17 students) which is a decrease from the previous year.
+This continues to be relatively low compared to the percentage of LLDD students within Further Education.